cwverica/when-in-rome/README.md

  You could also make the operations api-endpoints, if you wanted to.
 But since these are simple operations, you're not saving much processing/time to have the back-end perform them.

 2. #### Testing
  I would create unit tests for every component, api-endpoint, and method.
 I would use intergration tests to handle the DOM in it's entirety.
-You could use E2E tests for this, but imagining it scaling, the original MVP and future versions would be so different it might not be an effective use of time.
+You could set-up E2E tests for testing userflows, but in it's current state, I wouldn't.
+If you imagine it scaling: compare the original MVP and future versions - they would be so different it would not be an effective use of time.

 3. #### Logging
  Perfomance logs for the "server" might be useful, but I would just have error logs output to a file.
 Maybe a new file for each day could be created.
 I believe Vercel itself has multiple logging capabilites.